A Partnership for Improving Northeast Honey Bee Breeding Stock by Implementing Novel Selection Criteria

 3. Spread awareness to beekeepers regarding the strengths of locally adapted bee stock.

-By improving the quality and availability of locally raised bee stock, this project will improve honey production and reduce colony losses for Northeast beekeepers as well as reduce beekeepers’ reliance on imported bees, which are a potential source for pests and pathogens.
+By improving the quality and availability of locally raised bee stock, this project aimed to improve bee health and reduce colony losses for Northeast beekeepers as well as reduce beekeepers’ reliance on imported bees, which are a potential source for pests and pathogens.

 Introduction:

-Since 2006, Vermont beekeepers have lost an average of 33% of their honey bee colonies each winter and in 2018-2019, Vermont’s average annual colony losses ranked third highest across the nation (Bee Informed Partnership, 2017).
+Vermont beekeepers have reported losing an average of 59.25% of their hives each year over the past four years and in 2020-21, Vermont’s average annual colony losses ranked second highest across the nation (Bee Informed Partnership, 2023).
 Colony losses are attributed to a multitude of interacting stressors which are often difficult to control by beekeepers.
 One sustainable mechanism whereby beekeepers can mitigate colony losses is through breeding programs that select for stock well-adapted to local environments and pest/pathogen resistance.
 To combat high colony losses, Vermont beekeepers need bees selected for the Northeast climate and resistant to pests/pathogens.

 There are very few queen bee breeders in the Northeast who maintain stock locally bred and selected for high production, the ability to overwinter in the North, and pest/pathogen resistance.
 Selecting for traits such as colony longevity and overwintering success is accomplished over many years, even decades, of selective breeding.
 Selecting for pest and pathogen resistance requires scientific expertise and laboratory equipment to identify and quantify pathogen loads.